jatin69/srijan-2019/articles/debunking-the-fabricated-AI.md

 we make use of ML.
 Machine learning is "training" an algorithm so that it learns the objective.
 Training involves feeding it a huge amount of data so that it adjusts, improves and eventually learn.
-3. AI will take away jobs.
-Let's begin with this. ​ Innovation has never lessened opportunities.
-It's not all doom.
-Machines will never replace jobs that require people in all its entirety, but rather make the entire process less stressful, less time - consuming and people - more productive.
-Phones replaced letters to a great extent, abated the job of a postman, but created thousands more in manufacturing, advertising, designing and more.
-Let's take an example of "Mya", An AI-powered chatbot that helps filter relevant candidates for recruitment, consequently saving hours of search and engagement at the primary level.
-At the end of the day, the recruiters will only have to tend to eligible candidates for hiring.
-Or the IBM Watson's cognitive ability used in healthcare.
-It hasn't replaced doctors, nor will it ever.
-The diagnosis is still provided by physicians.
-What it does do well is scrutinise and categorise medical data within a minuscule margin of error that fairly aids the process of prognosis.
-Furthermore, do we really need skilled individuals wasting their time going through a volume of information when a machine could do that?
-AI is being created to work with humans, not instead of them.
 4. AI can work with any variety of data
 Certainly, but when your face recognition system says you look like a car, it doesn't take long to dawn upon you that something went amiss.
 Any AI system needs high-quality information that